Printmaking: Screen Printing

 Compare offerings and share your lists with others.

 In this introductory course, students will gain hands-on experience and technical skills by creating a body of print editions.
 Students will be exposed to the history of serigraphy (screen-printing) as well as current contemporary art applications through presentations, lectures, and discussion.
-Assignments will focus on technical aspects of the process.
+Assignments will focus on technical aspects of the process learning a variety of techniques including rubylith, drawing fluid with screen filler, and photo-emulsion.
 In addition to the print work, the student will be responsible for completing readings, a midterm paper, concept drawings and lab notes.
-At the end of the session, students will present and participate in a group critique.
+Students will present and participate in regular group critique to expand their critical observational skills and visual literacy.

 This offering will prepare you for careers and advanced study in: